 - Respiratory defects

 If you think your baby’s birth defects were a result of SSRI use during pregnancy, you may have legal options.
+Discuss filing a Prozac class action lawsuit with our compassionate attorneys in Cincinnati.

 FDA WARNING ABOUT PPHN